starinje/musings/_posts/2023-9-7-a-few-thoughts.md

 title: A Few Thoughts on Engineering and Leadership
 ---

-Just a few thoughts that I jotted down recently after a bit of reflection on 12 years of engineering both as an individual contributor as well as an engineering manager.
+Just a handful of takeaways that I jotted down recently after a bit of reflection on 12 years of engineering both as an individual contributor as well as an engineering manager.

 ### What do team members want most of all?
 In a word - **Clarity**.
 People want to understand what is expected of them and how to measure success both individually and as a group.
 As an engineering leader, it is my job to cut through the chaos that is a part of any organization but particularly present in a startup, and provide clarity on what is currently the goal of 1) the team and 2) the individual contributor.